 After working for the Department of Labor in the National Offie of Job Corps, he went on to earned the Master of Divinity degree from Wake Forest University where he was an Egbert L. Davis and Robert Forest Smith II scholar.
 Discerning a call to urban ministry he received the Dean and Dorothy Kaufman Urban Ministry Internship Award to study at New York Theological and Union Theological Seminary and serve in ministry at Metro Baptist Church.

 Dr. Hill earned his doctorate from Emory University in the field of Biblical Interpretation & Proclamation, specifically investigating the Narrative Lectionary’s impact on biblical literacy, spiritual development and social actions within the Black Church; the title of his doctoral dissertation was “A Black Narrative Pulpit: The Narrative Lectionary as a tool for Christian Transformation.”
-Reverend Hill’s other academic research interests include the life and ministry of post-reconstructionist Christian preacher George Washington Woodbey, 21st century African-American worship and liturgy, and emerging models of Narrative Leadership for the church and the world.
+Dr. Hill’s other academic research interests include 21st century African-American worship and liturgy and emerging models of Narrative Leadership for the church and the world.

 Additionally, Dr. Hill earned a diploma in biblical studies from the Howard University School of Divinity, a certificate in ministry from the Institute for Youth Ministry at Princeton Theological Seminary, several units of Clinical Pastoral Education (ACPE), and a certificate from the center for Compassion and Altruism Research and Education at the Stanford School of Medicine.
 In 2019 he was inducted as a fellow of the College of Pastoral Leadership at Morehouse College.
 Dr. Hill has served the academy as an adjunct instructor, guest lecturer and guest preacher, and continues to publish articles, sermons, and interpretive commentary series in various professional journals.